Clifford algebras, Spin groups and qubit trees: Introduction

 \section{Introduction}

-In previous work \cite{Vla18} about effective modeling of quantum state transfer in qubit chains a question was raised in conclusion about a problem to generalize suggested approach to arbitrary graphs.
-The presented work provides extension of some methods used for qubit chains in \cite{Vla18} to qubit trees together with appropriate applications.
-It is also interesting from point of view of generalizations of Jordan-Wigner transformations to trees and more general graphs discussed in other works \cite{JWtr,JWlat,JWgr,SW18}.
+In earlier work \cite{Vla18} about effective modeling of quantum state transfer in qubit chains a question about a problem to generalize suggested approach to arbitrary graphs was raised.
+The presented work provides an extension of some methods used for qubit chains in \citeref{Vla18} to qubit trees together with appropriate applications.
+It is also interesting from point of view of generalizations of Jordan--Wigner transformations \cite{JW} to trees and more general graphs discussed in other works \cite{JWtr,JWlat,JWgr,SW18N,SW18}.

 The approach developed in this work associates representations of Clifford algebras and Spin group with ternary and binary qubit trees.
-It may be more naturally defined by ternary trees with transition to binary trees using some ``pruning''.
-The application of similar ternary trees for fermion-to-qubit mapping was also discussed recently in Ref.~\cite{JKMN}.
+It can be more naturally defined by ternary trees with transition to binary trees using some `pruning'.
+The application of similar ternary trees for fermion-to-qubit mapping was also discussed recently in \citeref{JKMN}.

 Some preliminaries about Clifford algebras, Spin groups with application to construction of quantum gates are introduced in \Sec{Prel}.
-Representations of Clifford algebras and Spin groups using ternary qubit trees and deterministic finite automata are defined in \Sec{Tern} together with description of a ``pruning process,'' {\em i.e.}, producing new trees by deleting of the branches.
+Representations of Clifford algebras and Spin groups using ternary qubit trees and deterministic finite automata are defined in \Sec{Tern} together with description of a `pruning process,' {\em i.e.}, producing new trees by deleting of the branches.
 The procedure can be also used for construction of binary qubit trees introduced in \Sec{Bin}.
-The binary trees can be considered as more natural generalization of some methods touched upon earlier in Ref.~\cite{Vla18} due to possibility to use some supplementary tools such as annihilation and creation operators discussed in \Sec{Ann}.
+The binary trees can be considered as more natural generalization of some methods touched upon earlier in \citeref{Vla18} due to possibility to use some supplementary tools such as annihilation and creation operators discussed in \Sec{Ann}.
 The applications of the binary qubit trees to constructions of effectively modeled quantum circuits are outlined in \Sec{Eff} with some examples appropriate both for theory of quantum computations and communications.

-The different scheme of qubit encoding by so-called Fenwick trees was also discussed in \cite{HTW17} for applications to Bravyi-Kitaev transformation \cite{BK00}.
+The different scheme of qubit encoding by so-called Fenwick trees was also discussed in \citeref{HTW17} for applications to Bravyi--Kitaev transformation \cite{BK00}.
 For trees of arbitrary size the number of children for some qubit nodes in such a case may not be limited.
-Such models can be encoded by an alternative version of binary trees outlined for completeness in \App{altbin} together with example of application to Bravyi-Kitaev encoding in \App{BK}.
+Such models can be encoded by an alternative version of binary trees outlined for completeness in \Sec{altbin} together with example of application to Bravyi--Kitaev encoding in \Sec{BK}.